hacklover/owd-radio-poolsidefm/README.md

 </p>

 ## Demo
-[Try it out](https://hacklover.net/client), just click on the console icon on the left menu
+[Try it out](https://hacklover.net/client), just open the terminal and type "poolsidefm"

 ## Overview
 This module is a simple iframe that wraps Poolside.fm into Open Web Desktop.